Dead Air Silencers

-Dead Air Silencers is an American manufacturing company best known for their silencers.
+Dead Air Silencers is an American firearms suppressor manufacturing company best known for their silencers.

 History

 Dead Air Silencers was founded in 2014 by Mike Pappas and Todd Magee, both formerly of SilencerCo.
 They manufacture products for military, police, and civilian sales.
 Some of their silencers are intended for hunting use.

 In the beginning they focused on the multicaliber silencer market producing silencers designed to be used with a number of different calibers.
 This due to the requirements of US commercial customers who must procure a different Bureau of Alcohol, Tobacco, Firearms and Explosives tax stamp for each silencer they own.
 Their first silencer was the Sandman series.

 In 2018 Dead Air introduced Key-Mo, an adaptor which allows the use of Silencerco silencers with Dead Air muzzle devices.